pauldebayan/pauldebayan/README.md

 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
 -->

-## Hi there 👋 I am Debayan Paul.
+## Hi there 👋 I'm Debayan Paul.
 Welcome to my Github Profile!

 I have experience as a **Full Stack Developer** in a [Startup](https://upscalepics.com/).
 My work involved utilizing technologies such as VueJS, ReactJ, NodeJS and PostgreSQL.